The 5 Easy Questions That Can Help Detect Autism

 It might not even occur to a parent that his or her child isn't speaking at an appropriate age level until the child spends time with peers at daycare, preschool, or even kindergarten and isn't able to communicate.

-According to the Autism Society, one in 68 children have a diagnosis of an Autism Spectrum Disorder, or ASD.
+According to the Autism Society, one in 54 children has a diagnosis of an Autism Spectrum Disorder, or ASD.
 About one in six children have some kind of speech delay or impairment.

 Oftentimes, children aren't diagnosed with an autism spectrum disorder until age four or five, but the child may begin showing signs by the time he or she is two.